One of the biggest challenges is investing for your children, grandchildren, nieces or nephews.

 Both of these issues are solved with Stockpile.

-Stockpile is a new broker that makes it simple for kids to get started investing and allows you to buy fractional shares of individual stocks.
+Stockpile is a new broker that makes it simple to give the gift of stock to kids and for kids to get started investing at a reasonable cost.

 I know, it sounds too good to be true.

 What Is Stockpile?

 Stockpile was created a few years ago by Avi Lele.